JSA Shares Holiday Weekend Security Tips Amid Spike in Burglaries

 Guginsky said the industry has seen a spike in high-tech, professional burglaries recently.

-JSA’s annual crime statistics report for 2024, released this week, shows that while the number of crimes against U.S. jewelry business dropped 12 percent year-over-year, dollar losses rose 7 percent, primarily due to on-premises burglaries.
+JSA’s annual crime statistics report for 2024, released in May, shows that while the number of crimes against U.S. jewelry business dropped 12 percent year-over-year, dollar losses rose 7 percent, primarily due to on-premises burglaries.

 The organization noted in the report that the industry saw a significant increase in the severity of losses resulting from professional burglaries perpetrated by “highly mobile” gangs from South America.